Lyman G. Bennett: Sioux Wars

 In 1865, Major General Grenville M. Dodge ordered the Powder River Expedition as a campaign against the Sioux, Cheyenne, and Arapaho.
 It was commanded by Brigadier General Patrick E. Connor and was to have three independently marching columns of soldiers.
-Bennett was given the position of chief engineering officer of Colonel Nelson D. Cole's right, or eastern column of the expedition, which operated from July 1, to October 4, 1865.
+Bennett was given the position of chief engineering officer of Colonel Nelson D. Cole's right, or eastern column of the expedition, which operated from July 1 to October 4, 1865.
 As the chief engineering officer, he worked to build roads and bridges along the route that could accommodate the columns' 140 wagons and pack train.
 Bennett also mapped their route, some of which had never been mapped before.

 During the campaign, he participated in the Powder River Battles at Alkali Creek (Sept.
 1), Dry Creek (Sept.
 8), and the Little Powder River (Sept.
 10).
 At Dry Creek, Bennett rode with groups of dismounted soldiers deployed in skirmish lines, which made him a conspicuous target.
 He was nearly hit by multiple bullets fired by Native American warriors, with one passing by his head, and another striking the ground under his horse.
 Bennett then led the final charge of the engagement in which the soldiers drove the remaining warriors off a bluff and away from the battlefield.
 On September 12, 1865, he was the first person to describe in writing the Terrett Butte, a landmark along the Powder River.

 Later life

 Bennett left the army's employment in 1866 to return to Illinois.
-He moved to Springfield, Missouri, in 1880, purchasing a farm on the west edge of the city.
+He moved to Springfield, Missouri, in 1880, purchasing a farm on the western edge of the city.
 He continued to work as an engineer and surveyor, platting additions to the City of Springfield, and surveying railroad lines in Missouri and Oklahoma.
 Lyman Gibson Bennett died in Springfield, Missouri on 24 February 1904, and is buried there.
-Bennett and his wife had four children:
+Bennett and his wife had four children.